muwerk/muwerk/README.md

 | tsks | number of muwerk tasks `tn` |
 | tdt | array of `tn` entries for each task, containing: task-name `tname` , number of times task was executed during sample time `cn`, usecs used by this task during this sample `sct`, accumulated usecs task execution was later than scheduled `slt` |

-This example has two tasks, `task1` used average 9.9240ms per call (task-code has approx. 10ms sleep), and `task2` used average 4.991ms (5ms sleep in code).
+This example shows a `dt=500ms` sample, it has two tasks, `task1` was called 10 times and used average 9.9240ms per call (task-code has approx. 10ms sleep), and `task2` was called 7 times and used average 4.991ms (5ms sleep in code).
 Both tasks were always executed as schedules (negligable late-times `cn`).

 See `Examples\mac-linux`.
 (Not available on ATTINY platforms, only ATMEGA and better).

+## MQTT-like communcations and architecture overview

 A more complete example is available at [blink](https://github.com/muwerk/muwerk/blob/master/Examples/minimal/mu_minimal.cpp) that shows how tasks can communicate MQTT-style with each other and -- blink a led.